 What we like: One of the most versatile skis on this list.

 What we don’t: On the wide side for icy conditions.

-Stepping up to 90 millimeters underfoot, the Volkl Kendo is a highly versatile all-mountain ski at a good price.
-It’s narrow enough to carve well—although it prefers wider turns—and take on groomed runs at a variety of speeds, but wide enough to handle powder days better than any other models on this list.
-Past versions of the Kendo have been criticized for being too stiff for intermediate riders, but Volkl has loosened things up by taking the waist out a millimeter, and added some rocker in the tail for better float.
+Stepping up to 88 millimeters underfoot, the Volkl Kendo is a highly versatile all-mountain ski at a good price.
+It’s narrow enough to carve well—although it prefers wider turns—and take on groomed runs at a variety of speeds, but wide enough to handle powder days better than any other model on this list.
+Past versions of the Kendo have been criticized for being too stiff for intermediate riders, but Volkl loosened things up for 2019-2020 with their Titanal Frame construction, which incorporates metal only along the perimeter of the skis.

 If you live in Vermont near some of the snow-heavy East Coast resorts or put in a ton of days each year, the Kendo is one of only a few skis that can take you all over the mountain.
-If you want something more playful, however, the two sheets of metal and wider turn radius make the Kendo a little less fun in tight spaces.
+If you want something more playful, however, the buttoned-down feel and wider turn radius make the Kendo a little less enjoyable in tight spaces.
 For a ski that puts more of an emphasis on maneuverability and fun, check out the new Nordica Enforcer 88.

 Ability level: Intermediate

 What we like: A fun and playful on-piste option.

 With an 80-millimeter waist, the Nordica Navigator 80 is the narrowest ski to make our list.
 And while its design limits top-end stability and sidecountry prowess, its playful nature makes it a great pairing for progressing intermediates.
 With a trim shape and less metal in the construction, the Navigator is flickable and does well with short to medium turns.
 It’s not meant for long and fast sweepers like the Kendo above, but the Navigator does feel much more comfortable at speed than the budget-friendly Vantage 86 below.